How can I profitably invest in Batumi apartments with a budget under $100,000 for rental income or resale?

 Batumi apartment investments substantially outperform bank deposits across multiple metrics, though with correspondingly different risk profiles and liquidity characteristics.

 Yield Comparison: Bank deposits in stable currencies currently offer 2-4% annual returns with Georgian lari deposits reaching 6-8%.
 In contrast, well-positioned Batumi rental properties generate 7-12% gross annual yields from rental income alone.
-A $90,000 studio near the beach typically produces $550-$900 monthly during active season, translating to $6,000-$9,000 annually before expenses—an 8-10% gross return.
+A $90,000 studio near the beach typically generates $550–$900 per month during the active season (June–September).
+According to Galt & Taggart (2025), the average daily rate (ADR) for Batumi short-term rentals was $35.6.
+Airbtics data (Sept 2024–Aug 2025) shows a median ADR of $43, occupancy of ~57%, and average annual revenue of ~$8,000.
+AirROI (2026 data) reports 35.5% average occupancy and $3,702 average annual revenue per listing — a wide spread reflecting market polarisation.
+Well-managed units in prime locations can achieve higher returns, reaching about $6,000–$9,000 annually before expenses, or an 8–10% gross yield.

 Capital Appreciation Factor: Unlike static deposit returns, real estate includes potential property value appreciation.
 Batumi’s developing infrastructure and tourism growth have historically added 3-6% annual appreciation in established areas, creating combined returns of 10-18% when including rental income.
 Bank deposits offer zero capital appreciation potential.